Evan Longoria Player Props: Diamondbacks vs. Giants

-Evan Longoria -- with a slugging percentage of .800 in his past 10 games, including four home runs -- will be in action for the Arizona Diamondbacks against the San Francisco Giants, with Logan Webb on the mound, on June 23 at 10:15 PM ET.
+Evan Longoria -- with a slugging percentage of .774 in his past 10 games, including four home runs -- will be in action for the Arizona Diamondbacks against the San Francisco Giants, with Anthony DeSclafani on the mound, on June 25 at 4:05 PM ET.

-He had a one-hit showing in his most recent game (1-for-4) against the Brewers.
+He notched a home run while going 1-for-3 in his last game against the Giants.

 Evan Longoria Game Info & Props vs. the Giants